14 of the Best Hiking Trails Near Montreal

 -During the peak summer and fall months, the parking lots can fill up quickly, particularly on weekends.
 Try to arrive early in the morning or late afternoon to guarantee a spot.

--Stick to the designated path to protect the surrounding environment.
-Moreover, ticks are present in some places, particularly in the Eastern townships, so straying from the trails carries additional risk.
+-Stick to the designated paths to protect the surrounding environment.
+Moreover, ticks are present in some regions, particularly in the Eastern townships, so straying from the trails carries additional risk.

--Best time to visit (summer hiking): we highly recommend the end of summer and early fall (August, September and October).
+-Best time for summer hiking: we highly recommend the end of summer and early fall (August, September and October).
 The weather will be pleasant and the likelihood of being harassed by bugs is significantly reduced.
-Moreover, July is when most people in Québec take their summer holidays.
+Moreover, July is when most people in Québec take their summer holidays and it’s also the hottest month temperature-wise.

--Best time to visit (winter hiking): the winter season hiking typically runs from late November to late March.
+-Best time for winter hiking: the winter season hiking typically runs from late November to late March.
 Trail conditions vary throughout the season, so be sure to check up-to-date park trail conditions.
 It is highly recommended to wear crampons/traction cleats under your shoes or boots when hiking any trail with significant elevation gain (see winter packing list above).
 In the event of large amounts of recent snowfall, you might be better off using snowshoes than hiking with boots and cleats.

 Want to Discover More Hiking Trails Around Montreal?